sjbylo/aba/README.md

 cd mycluster
-cat /path/to/ocp_mycluster_4.14.40_* | tar xvf -  # to check and extract the bundle archive cd aba
-./aba      # Run aba if you want Aba to install & load the mirror registry for you
+cat /path/to/ocp_mycluster_4.14.40_* | tar xvf -  # to check and extract the bundle archive cd aba aba      # Run aba if you want Aba to install & load the mirror registry for you
 ```

 You will find the large image set file under `aba/mirror/save`.